India records biggest single-day spike in coronavirus cases

 "We started our surveillance mechanism even before the first case was reported in India.
 This played an important role in helping us contain the spread of the infection," Singh said explaining how the government initiates contact tracing once a person is found infected in a community.
 "Starting from stopping of international flights to stop transmission of infection from abroad, graded steps including lockdown were taken to halt internal chain of transmission of the infection," he said.
 Singh said the surveillance network has been set up at district level as well so that measures like household survey, quarantine and isolations are carried out as part of the cluster containment plan.

-They had some observations which included increasing the mobility of the teams, deploying additional teams in area of containment zones for active house-to-house survey.
-They also examined how the clinical management of admitted patients can be strengthened.
+They had some observations which included increasing the mobility of the teams, deploying additional teams in area of containment zones for active house-to house survey.
+They also examined how the clinical management of admitted patients can be strengthend.
 The teams also highlighted that the healthcare workers and volunteers like NCC as well as retired professionals should be trained on prevention of the infection.

+Agarwal also said that Union Health Minister Harsh Vardhan interacted with all the state health ministers and health secretaries through a video conference to review the preparedness and actions taken for management of COVID-19 on Friday.
+"He also asked them to focus on surveillance, house-to-house active case finding, early identification of cases and proper clinical management to ensure that the patients get timely treatment and mortality is reduced," Agarwal said.
+"He urged the health ministers to personally review the measures being undertaken against stigma and discrimination of doctors and other frontline health workers, as also patients who have COVID-19 or those that have recovered," he added.
+Officials said the number of active COVID-19 cases in the country stood at 17,915 as 4,813 people recovered from the infection.
+About 20.52 per cent of the cases have recovered so far, a Health Ministry official said..

 ALSO READ